 - ½ can unsweetened coconut milk [or the whole can because what else will you do with the rest?]

-I made this twice recently for back to back dinners and it serves six easily.
+I made this recipe amount recently and it easily serves six people.